Jean-Antoine Lépine: Beginnings and appointment as clockmaker to the King

 Since his childhood the horologist showed an inclination towards mechanical, beginning his horological career and making fast progress, in particular, under the direction of Mr. Decroze, manufacturer of Saconnex watches, in the suburbs of Geneva (Switzerland).

 He moved to Paris in 1744 when he was 24 years of age, serving as apprentice to André-Charles Caron (1698–1775), at that time clockmaker to Louis XV.
 In 1756 he married Caron's daughter and associated with him, under "Caron et Lépine", between 1756 and 1769.
 Watches with a signature Caron et Lépine or equivalent are not known; apparently Lépine was independent to a certain extent.
 As early watches were not numbered, it is uncertain when Lépine began to sign watches with Lépine à Paris on the movement and partially L'Epine à Paris on the dial.

 On 12 March 1762, he became maître horloger (master horologist) and probably since that year he was teacher of Abraham-Louis Breguet, to whom he had a business relation over many years.
 In the Breguet archive many watches are recorded as delivered by Lépine.

 In 1765 or 1766 (precise date not known), he was appointed Horloger du Roi (Clockmaker to the King).

 In 1766 he succeeded Caron, and appeared on the list of Paris clockmakers of that year as Jean-Antoine Lépine, Hger du Roy, rue Saint Denis, Place Saint Eustache.
 Ten years later, in 1772, he established himself in the Place Dauphine; in 1778-1779, Quai de l’Horloge du Palais; then in the rue des Fossés Saint Germain l’Auxerrois near the Louvre in 1781; and finally at 12 Place des Victoires in 1789.
 In 1782, his daughter Pauline married one of his workmen, Claude-Pierre Raguet (1753–1810), with whom he formed a partnership in 1792.

 He was also associated for a certain period with the philosopher Voltaire, at his watch manufactory set up in 1770 at Ferney.
 It is not known the exact role he played in the Ferney Manufacture royale, either technical director and/or associate.
 However, most ebauches for his watches were made there, at least between 1778 and 1782.
 An unsigned memoir of 1784 reports that Lépine stayed in Ferney for 18 months and that he had watch movements made there with a value of 90,000 livres a year.

-As a clock and watchmaker to Louis XV, Louis XVI and Napoleon Bonaparte, Lépine's creations were well respected and in demand.
+As a clock and watchmaker to Louis XV, Louis XVI and Napoleon Bonaparte, Lépine's timepieces were sought after.